Science Technology Engineering Math

-The school has plans to build an Innovation Center which will be a transformative learning space where students can pursue new ideas, knowledge, and skills through exploring, designing, coding, tinkering, and building with a variety of tools, media, and resources, such as 3-D printers, laser/vinyl cutters, and robotics in the new Sulman Innovation Center.
+Students can pursue new ideas, knowledge, and skills through exploring, designing, coding, tinkering, and building with a variety of tools, media, and resources, such as 3-D printers, laser/vinyl cutters, and robotics in the new Sulman Innovation Center.

 School-wide STEM Events